 Bonds are not acceptable:

-The vehicle must pass by an before a license plate is issued.
+The vehicle must pass

 A Certificate of Title fee and taxes must be paid on the vehicle